santintcode123/Semantic_Segmentation/README.md

 all the folder contains python code of their respective model and model.h5,we just included only final architecure in tflite format since it's our delivered model for semantic segmentation.

-edgemap detection and compressing contains python code for data preprocessing and converting image into numpy array.
+'edgemap detection and compressing' contains python code for data preprocessing and converting image into numpy array.